uzainmubarak/uzainmubarak/README.md

 - 👋 Hi, I’m @uzainmubarak
-- 👀 I’m interested in Fullstack web development.
+- 👀 I’m a React Front-end developer.
-- 🌱 I’m currently learning javascript.
 - 📫 How to reach me ... uzainmubarak07@gmail.com

 <!---